Upgrading DMC DB to Newer PostgreSQL Versions

 2. datical-control service stop all

-1. Install PostgreSQL 13 in a different directory than PostgreSQL 10.
+1. Install the new PostgreSQL version in a different directory than the old PostgreSQL version.

-1. Start PostgreSQL 13 if it is not running:
+1. Start the new PostgreSQL version if it is not running:

 1. Follow all steps mentioned in the DMC production mode documentation because you need a new database server.

-1. Restore the PostgreSQL 10 backup to PostgreSQL 13.
-Perform this step in the same directory you have run the pg_dump command so that the 10dump.sql file can be found.
+1. Restore the old PostgreSQL version backup to the new PostgreSQL version.
+Perform this step in the same directory you have run the pg_dump command so that the <old-version>dump.sql file can be found.

 2. Note: If the destination database server is on another host, specify the --host parameter with the psql command.